AgentsUnited/documentation/README.md

-# documentation
+# Documentation
-A collection of additional documentation and images/screenshots/videos related to the agents-united platform
+This repository holds a collection of additional documentation and images/screenshots/videos related to the agents-united platform.